IntelLabs/gma/README.md

 	MEASURE_REPORT_NIC = eth3

 (eth0: ingress network interface for cellular, eth1: ingress network interface for wifi, eth2: egress network interface Internet access, eth3: network interface for remote management)

+modify the parameters in confi.ini: "RT_FLOW_DSCP", "HR_FLOW_DSCP" as follows

+	RT_FLOW_DSCP = 2
+	HR_FLOW_DSCP = 1

+(a downlink packet with DSCP = 2 will be classified as the "Real-Time" flow, and any packet with DSCP = 1 will be classified as the "High-Reliability" flow using the duplication steering mode)

 ![GMA Testbed](https://github.com/IntelLabs/gma/blob/master/GMA-testbed.png)